 The faculty and instructors are very accessible and concerned with the welfare and success of each student.
 All students are assigned academic advisors who are available to meet with students upon request.

 Every class varies.
 Many classes set up study groups and social functions.
 Our students are very active with professional service in local, regional, state and national PA associations and community service activities throughout West Texas.

 - Where will I do my clinical rotations?

 Students are assigned to clinical regions and move to those regions for the clerkship year.
-Clinical sites are currently established in the Lubbock, Midland/Odessa, Amarillo, Abilene, and El Paso areas.
+Clinical sites are currently established in the areas surrounding Lubbock, Midland/Odessa, Amarillo, Abilene, and El Paso areas.
 Travel within or between regions may be required.
-Students also complete rural rotations where housing is provided.
-Students submit preferences for specific regions in the spring of the didactic year.
+Students also complete rural rotations..
+Students submit preferences for specific regions which are assigned in the spring of the didactic year.
 The program considers those preferences with the needs of the program and clinical site availability for region assignment.

 - What makes a successful physician assistant student candidate?

 The TTUHSC PA Program utilizes a holistic admissions process where the GPAs and GRE scores are only part of the evaluation process.
 Work and life experience, service, character, motivation, and knowledge of the profession are all highly valued in the process.
 In accordance with the mission and goals of the PA Program, special consideration may be given to the following applicants: Residents from the 108 counties in the service area of TTUHSC; Veterans; Residents from underserved populations; or Residents from economically or environmentally disadvantaged backgrounds.

 - How does my GPA and prerequisite coursework impact the selection process?